-Dr. Karen S. Agee coordinated the Reading and Learning Center at the University of Northern Iowa 1984-2009.
+Dr. Karen S. Agee coordinated the Reading and Learning Center at the University of Northern Iowa (UNI) 1984-2009.
 She served the College Reading and Learning Association (CRLA) as secretary, president, and executive assistant to the Board.
-Karen currently represents CRLA on the board of directors of the Council for the Advancement of Standards in Higher Education (CAS).
-She serves on the editorial board of the Journal for Developmental Education (JDE), The Learning Assistance Review (TLAR), and the Journal of College Reading and Learning (JCRL)..
-She has received CRLA's Robert Griffin Award for Long and Outstanding Service and the CRLA
+Karen has represented CRLA on the Council for the Advancement of Standards in Higher Education (CAS) and served on the editorial boards of the Journal for Developmental Education (JDE), The Learning Assistance Review, (TLAR), the newsletter of the National College Learning Center Association, and the Journal of College Reading and Learning (JCRL).
+A CLADEA Fellow, Karen has received scholarship, leadership, and service awards from CRLA, UNI, and the lowa Board of Regents.
+Karen co-edited (with Russ Hodges, 2012) the Handbook for Training Peer Tutors and Mentors and co-authored (with Jan Norton, 2014) a white paper, Assessment of Learning Assistance Programs.